-Attribute (feature) selection was also conducted in cost-sensitive manner (CostSensiviteSubsetEval), using GreedyStepwise and Cfs-SubsetSelection as search and evaluator algorithm, respectively.
-Attribute selection cannot be evaluated for statistical significance, but the "merit" of the selected subset of features indicates the relative success of the procedure.
+Attribute (feature) selection was also conducted in cost-sensitive manner (CostSensiviteSubsetEval), using GreedyStepwise and CfsSubsetSelection as search and evaluator algorithm, respectively.
+Attribute selection cannot be evaluated for statistical significance, but the 'merit' of the selected subset of features indicates the relative success of the procedure.
 After testing learning with all 157 features, we selected a subset of 17 features with the strongest predictive ability.
-Table II lists the t test scores for these 17 features for the three main clusters.
-Note that these features do not necessarily represent all features with significant t test scores (provided in supplemental Data File 1), but they are those that enable prediction of membership in the clusters.
-The supplemental materials also describe further details on clustering, learning algorithms, feature selection, etc. (supplemental Fig. S8 and Tables S5-S7).
+Table 2 lists the t-test scores for these 17 features for the three main clusters.
+Note that these features do not necessarily represent all features with significant t-test scores (provided in Supplementary data file 1), but they are those that enable prediction of membership in the clusters.
+The Supplement also describes further details on clustering, learning algorithms, feature selection, etc (Figure S8, Tables S5-7).

-Sequence motifs were identified using MEME (46) with the settings "any number of repetitions" and $4 \le \text{width} \le 10$ (supplemental Fig. S12).
-Supplemental Data File 1 contains detailed information on the data set of this study.
-Supplemental Data File 2 contains primary information on peptide and protein assignments.
+Sequence motifs were identified using MEME (46) with the settings 'any number of repetitions' and $4 \le$ width $\le 10$ (Figure S12).
+Supplementary data file 1 contains detailed information on the dataset of this study.
+The Supplementary data file 2 contains primary information on peptide and protein assignments.